curl/curl/docs/PARALLEL-TRANSFERS.md

 ## -Z, --parallel

-When this command line option is used, curl will perform the transfers given to it at the same time.
-It will do up to `--parallel-max` concurrent transfers, with a default value of 50.
+When this command line option is used, curl performs the transfers given to it at the same time.
+It does up to `--parallel-max` concurrent transfers, with a default value of 50.

 ## Progress meter